Southbourne to Chichester Walk

 22. Turn right and walk along the road, with an orchard on your left-hand side.
 In 90 metres ignore a turning off to the right, signposted to 'Cobnor House and Farm.
 Private road'.
 In a further 10 metres [!] turn right through a small car parking area.
 Go under a barrier and in 60 metres go up four earthen steps and at a path T-junction with a hedge directly ahead of you turn left onto a permissive path, your direction 100°.
 Follow the edge of the field with the hedge on your right-hand side and a vast open field to your left, heading towards water in the distance.

-23. To your half-left across the field, and across the water, you can see Bosham Church, your lunchtime destination.
+23. To your half-left across the field, and across the water, you can see Bosham Church, close to your lunchtime destination.

 24. [5] In 400 metres the path takes you to the water's edge (Bosham Channel).
 Turn left here , onto a raised bank, heading for Bosham Church, with the shore below on your right-hand side.